- For answers to your questions about the Online M Ed, please email Mandy Turkalj or call 519-253-3000 (3803)

 8300 Qualitative Research in Education

-8340 Curriculum Theory or 8290 Theories of Leadership or 8390 Theories of Second Language (SLACS), depending upon field of study
+8340 Curriculum Theory or 8290 Theories of Leadership, depending upon field of study

 8795 Final Project Seminar (in course-based, 10 credit programs)